kidlatpogi/kidlatpogi/README.md

 # 👋 Hi, I'm Kidlat!

 Welcome to my GitHub!
-I'm a passionate learner currently diving into the world of **web development** and **databases**.
-I enjoy building fun and functional projects using HTML, CSS, and SQL — and I’m always eager to learn more.
+I'm a passionate tech enthusiast diving into **web development**, **cloud computing**, and **databases**.
+I enjoy building practical and responsive web projects while continuously exploring new tools and technologies.

 ---

 ## 👨‍💻 About Me

-- 🎓 I recently earned my **ITS - Database Certification** from Certiport.
+- 🎓 I earned the **ITS - Database Certification** from Certiport.
+- ☁️ Recently completed the **Cloud Computing** and **Git** certifications via SkillUp by Simplilearn.
-- 💻 Currently learning through <a href="https://www.freecodecamp.org/kidlat" target="_blank">freeCodeCamp</a> and building projects as I go.
+- 💻 Actively learning at <a href="https://www.freecodecamp.org/kidlat" target="_blank">freeCodeCamp</a> and building projects as I grow.
-- 🔨 I enjoy turning code into clean, responsive web pages.
+- 🔨 I love turning code into clean, user-friendly designs using HTML, CSS, and more.
-- 📚 Always exploring new technologies and improving my skills.
+- 📚 Always curious — from web dev to cloud systems and beyond.

 ---